- Components3 parts

 Physical properties were determined on specimens prepared under laboratory conditions using applicable ASTM procedures.
 Actual field conditions may vary and yield different results; therefore, data is subject to reasonable deviation.

-Sauereisen SewerGard® No. 210 is an aggregate-filled epoxy material.
+Sauereisen SewerGard® 210 is an aggregate-filled epoxy material.
 This lining system is specifically designed to protect concrete surfaces of municipal wastewater treatment structures and collection systems from chemical attack and physical abuse.
-No. 210's non-sagging application properties permit economical repair and protection of vertical, horizontal and overhead surfaces of both new or rehabilitated substrates.
+210's non-sagging application properties permit economical repair and protection of vertical, horizontal and overhead surfaces of both new or rehabilitated substrates.

 - Resistant to corrosive conditions common to the municipal wastewater treatment industry.